 Paul Maples, a retired disabled builder, has volunteered his services to supervise the building crew, give direction and advice for measurements, building materials and contractors estimates.
 Scott Portwood, a local businessman, has donated some lumber and has agreed to be an officer over the Penelope's House Fund account that the donations will be put into.
 Some other men and women in the community have volunteered also to help with labor.
 This a grassroots home makeover.
 I will be posting pictures of the house as it is being built for everyone to see what their donations have helped accomplished.

-I would like to say a special thanks to Ian Langtree, the creator of Disabled-World.com and to:
+I would like to say a special thanks to Disabled-World.com and to:

 and my mom!